kwakuOfosuAgyeman/ai-assistant/README.md

 # AI Service Package

-This package provides a unified interface to interact with various AI services, including OpenAI, HuggingFace, Gemini and Claude.
+This package provides a unified interface to interact with various AI services, including OpenAI, Gemini and Claude.
 It is designed for Laravel applications and offers an extensible and configurable solution for AI-powered functionality such as text generation, embeddings, and more.

 ---

 ## Features

-- **Multi-Provider Support**: Interact with OpenAI, HuggingFace, Gemini, and Claude.
+- **Multi-Provider Support**: Interact with OpenAI, Gemini, and Claude.
 - **Centralized Configuration**: Manage settings from a single `config/ai.php` file.
 - **Extensible Interface**: Add support for new AI providers with ease.
 - **Error Handling**: Includes `try...catch` blocks to handle API errors gracefully.